IBM/HBPE/README.md

 ### Introduction

-HBPE is a JVM library for efficient estimation of [percentiles](https://en.wikipedia.org/wiki/Percentile) and percentile ranks for a big stream of numbers.
+HBPE is a JVM library for efficient estimation of [percentiles](https://en.wikipedia.org/wiki/Percentile) and [percentile ranks](https://en.wikipedia.org/wiki/Percentile_rank) on a big stream of numbers.

-HBPE is based on the assumption that population (all numbers that we will ever encounter) are distributed in a reasonable-sized range.
-The range of numbers does not have to be known in advance.
-For example - our population might be human heights, therefore we know in advance that range is approximately 0-300 cm.
+The estimator inserts the population into bins of a predefined size instead of storing the entire population.
+This is beneficial in case the size of the population is significantly higher than the value range.

+The estimator is has a configurable precision scale.
+The precision scale affects the precision of the estimator, as a trade-of of required memory / run-time.

+A naive implementation of percentile calculator would require `O(population size)` space (storing all numbers) and `O(population size)` time per query (iterating all numbers at worst case), whereas HBPE would take `O(number of bins)` for both space and time (bin count is determined by the desired precision and calculated as `value_range/bin_size`).

+HBPE is implemented in Kotlin and can be used from any JVM-based language.

 A detailed explanation of how percentiles can be estimated using a Cumulative Frequency Graph can be found [here](http://courses.washington.edu/psy315/tutorials/Frequency_distribution_tutorial.pdf).

-A naive implementation of percentile calculator over `N` numbers would require `o(N)` space (storing all numbers) and `o(N)` time per query (iterating all numbers at worst case), whereas HBPE would take `O(NB)` for both space and time where `NB` is the number of bins in the histogram, which is `range/bin_size`.
-`bin_size` is a configuration parameter that trades-of accuracy for performance.

-HBPE is implemented in Kotlin but can be used from any JVM-world language.

 There are several [variations](https://en.wikipedia.org/wiki/Percentile#Second_variant) of percentile calculation.
 We made effort and included unit tests to ensure that
 HBPE conforms with the Microsoft Excel [PERCENTILE.INC](https://support.office.com/en-us/article/percentile-inc-function-680f9539-45eb-410b-9a5e-c1355e5fe2ed) function as much as possible.